tonig-evo/workshop-paml/README.md

     - M1a vs. M2a (2 degrees of freedom)
     - M7 vs. M8 (2 degrees of freedom)
 6. Lastly, open the rst file generated when you ran model M3 (ex4_rst_HelpFile.pdf).
 Locate the columns of posterior probabilities for each site under the three site-categories of this model.
 Use these data to reproduce the plot shown in the slides.

+## Application of the partioning model in PAML